-At long last, here is part two of my overview on the first synthetic topper I tried, the Noriko Milan.
-I purchased this online at Gallery of Wigs; it’s been really fun to experiment with and was pretty cheap at less than $150, including shipping.
+At long last, here is part two of my overview on the first synthetic topper I tried, the Noriko Milan (complete with before and after pics).
+I purchased this online at Wigs by Patti’s Pearls; it’s been really fun to experiment with and was pretty cheap when you factor in it could last about a year.

 Side note: I also adore the lovely bathroom lights in this picture.
 Whenever I take photos for posts it’s always a dance around the bathroom to try to figure out the best lighting, etc. Someday I’ll get better at it so I don’t have glaring bulbs behind my head.